apache/shenyu-website/content/en/community/hmily-2.1.1/index.md

     meta: http://192.168.3.22:808
 ```

-There are other configuration methods and detailed explanations of configuration content, please refer to: https://dromara.org/zh-cn/docs/hmily/config.html .
+If you want to know more configuration methods and detailed explanations of configuration content, please refer to: https://dromara.org/zh-cn/docs/hmily/config.html .

-**Changes in the use of annotation methods** In the previous version, rpc interface and implementation only need to add `@Hmily` annotation, now need to be changed, in the rpc interface method is to add `@Hmily`, used to identify this is a hmily distributed transaction interface method , You need to add `@HmilyTCC` to the method implementation of the interface, and then specify the method names of `confirm` and `cancel`.
+**Changes in the use of annotation methods**

+In the previous version, RPC interface and implementation only need to add `@Hmily` annotation, but now It need to be changed, you need to add `@Hmily` in the RPC interface method,  which is used to identify this is a Hmily distributed transaction interface method , besides,  you need to add `@HmilyTCC` to the implementation of the interface, and then specify the method names of `confirm` and `cancel`.

-**Example (say method in dubbo needs to participate in distributed transactions):**
+**Example (say method in Dubbo needs to participate in distributed transactions):**

 ```java
 public interface HelloService {